open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 ---
 title: Node.js
+description: Get telemetry for your app in less than 5 minutes!
 aliases: [/docs/js/getting_started/nodejs]
+spelling: cSpell:ignore rolldice autoinstrumentation autoinstrumentations KHTML
 weight: 2
 ---

 This page will show you how to get started with OpenTelemetry in Node.js.

-You will learn how you can instrument a simple application automatically, in such a way that traces, metrics and logs are emitted to the console.
+You will learn how you can instrument a simple application automatically, in such a way that [traces][], [metrics][] and [logs][] are emitted to the console.

 ## Prerequisites